manoel0810/Hangman/README.md

 ### Running the API

 3. Run the following command to start the API server: `dotnet run` The API will run on port `5238`.
+Don't close the terminal.

-4. Once the API is running, navigate to the `HangmanResponse/GameStuff/` directory in another terminal or command prompt.
+4. Once the API is running, navigate to the `HangmanResponse/GameStuff/` directory in another terminal or command prompt, and follow step 5 and 6.

 ### Running the Front-end Server

+5. Execute `npm install` to install depedences

-5. Execute the following command to start the front-end server: `node server.js` This will start the front-end server.
+6. Execute the following command to start the front-end server: `node server.js` This will start the front-end server.
+Don't close the terminal.

-6. Open your web browser and go to `http://localhost:8080/index.html` to start playing the Hangman game.
+7. Open your web browser and go to `http://localhost:8080/index.html` to start playing the Hangman game.

 ## How to Play